March 8th, 10:31 am

 Mental health is an important topic for any organization to address, but for remote companies, it seems to be a greater concern.

 Many remote employees are working from home, which is a significant and complex transition.
-We’ve found that some remote companies are doing a really good job of easing that transition by providing mental health resources, such as virtual wellness classes, in-office respite days, access to counselors, etc. But with the sheer number of articles and advice pieces about remote work, it can be hard to figure out what to do and where to start.
-Here are 10 ideas for how to support the mental health of your remote employees.
+We’ve found that some remote companies are doing a really good job of easing that transition by providing mental health resources, such as virtual wellness classes, in-office respite days, access to counsellors, etc. But with the sheer number of articles and advice pieces about remote work, it can be hard to figure out what to do and where to start.

 There are another interesting trend in the space, the group wellness classes, where your close-knit or tea, joins to make a session together and have the experience to share.
 These usually are more related to guided classes like yoga, breathwork and shamanic practices instead of psychology type of consultancy,